Cycling Andong to Sangju

 I cycled west then to the south bank and to You are here cafe (유아히어카페) for an Americano.
 The cafe is full of plants and has a view onto the Angong river park.
 There were lots of very delicious looking cakes but I decided not to… At 15:00, after about 30 minutes, I started cycling ‘properly’ towards my accommodation about 30 km away.

 Wanting to take it easy, I cycled slowly.
-It was pleasant along the river park but as the trail went inland, there were some pretty gnarly road sections (disappearing cycle lanes and two steep sections to walk up).
+It was pleasant along the river park but as the trail went inland, there were some pretty gnarly road sections (‘disappearing’ cycle lanes, narrow roads, blind hills, plus two steep sections to walk up).
 Took rest at a pavilion with some views down to the river.
-There were also some farmland sections and some nice bits of cycle path.
+There were also some farmland sections with some lovely bits of cycle path.

-Queen Motel is in a ‘new’ town which is supposed to be the province’s government complex.
+My accommodation was Queen Motel, located in a ‘new’ town which is the province’s government complex.
 Everything is new and big, but unfortunately it already looks a bit empty and rundown.
 I got to the area (~17:20) after a few wrong turns.
-Check in wasn’t until 18:00, so I walked around a bit cheking out restaurants.
+Check-in wasn’t until 18:00, so I walked around checking out restaurants.
 After checking in, I showered then went out for some donkas pork cutlet.
-I saw Project Hail Mary was playing at the Megabox, so rushed there just in time.
-If I’d known it was a two and a half hour film, I might have waited for another time!
+I saw Project Hail Mary was playing at the Megabox, so rushed there just in time, however, if I’d known it was a two and a half hour film, I might have waited for another time!
 However, I managed to stay awake and enjoyed the flick!

 A few sections of Andong and Nakdonggang over the two days: